PanosBiazis/CRUD-website/README.md

-This folder contains my project which is a website that was created for the concept of CRUD (Create, Read, Update, Delete) the records using php,javascript,html/css
+This repository contains my project which is a website that was created for the concept of CRUD (Create, Read, Update, Delete) the records using php,javascript,html/css